paris-saclay-cds/ramp-board/doc/create_new_challenge.rst

 Choose which prediction class will be used.
 You can choose from
 .. `existing prediction classes`: https://github.com/paris-saclay-cds/ramp-workflow/tree/master/rampwf/prediction_types
-or create your own:
+or create your own

     # A type (class) which will be used to create wrapper objects for y_pred
     Predictions = rw.prediction_types.make_multiclass(
         label_names=_prediction_label_names)

 Specify which RAMP workflow will be used.
 You can use one of the
 .. `existing workflows`: https://github.com/paris-saclay-cds/ramp-workflow/tree/master/rampwf/workflows
-or you can create your own:
+or you can create your own

     # An object implementing the workflow
     workflow = rw.workflows.Classifier()

-Then, define which score types will be calculated.
+Next, define which score types will be calculated.
 Score types defined in RAMP can be found
 .. `here`: https://github.com/paris-saclay-cds/ramp-workflow/tree/master/rampwf/score_types
-but you can also add new ones:
+but if none of those matches your needs, you can also add new one(s)

     score_types = [
         rw.score_types.Accuracy(name='acc'),